MEET ROBIN & ALAN

 After a 2-year hospitalization doing physical therapy daily to regain his mobility, he was medically retired from the service.
 Upon retiring, he moved back to Central Florida and enrolled into Valencia College working towards a Bachelor’s Degree in Business and began working with other veterans in the community in his spare time, while simultaneously working in the resort industry.

 In August of 1998, Alan became paralyzed a second time after relapsing from Guillain-Barre Syndrome.
 This time he had numerous complications including gangrene, fistulas, and approximately thirty surgeries, as well.
 Throughout this period of his life he had numerous struggles with the Department of Veterans Affairs, and Social Security to receive the benefits and treatment that he desperately needed for his medical conditions.
 Which is when his sole focus in life became to assist his fellow veterans to receive the benefits they have rightfully earned.

-Over the last 26 years, Alan has become a leader within the veteran community.
+Since 1994, Alan has become a leader within the veteran community.
 He has assisted tens of thousands of veterans, service members and their families to receive their benefits.
 He regularly lectures at numerous colleges, Pow Wow’s, health fairs, homeless shelters for veterans, and numerous gatherings where veterans will be meeting that are needing assistance with their benefits issues.

 Additionally, he co-authored “The Expert’s Guide to Veterans Benefits”, and has worked tirelessly to assist with numerous pieces of legislation that have protected the sacred rights for all that have served our great nation.